ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 [Verify that the user exists](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-create-ldap-user) by using the `ldapsearch` command.
 If the user does not exist, [create the user](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-create-ldap-user).
 {: tsResolve}

-## The LDAP user authentication fails
+## Why does the LDAP user authentication fail?
 {: #troubleshoot-topic-17}
 {: troubleshoot}
 {: support}